Haseena Parkar: Development and Production

-According to some reports, Siddhanth Kapoor and Ankur Bhatia were signed in to play the characters of Dawood Ibrahim and Ibrahim Parkar respectively.
-Sonakshi Sinha was first cast to play the aged Haseena Parkar and a debutante was signed in to play the young Haseena, but Sonakshi signed out of the project due to her fixed dates for her movie, Ittefaq, along with Siddharth Malhotra.
-So Shraddha Kapoor was signed in October 2016 to play both the young and old Haseena Parkar.
+Siddhanth Kapoor and Ankur Bhatia were signed on to play the characters of Dawood Ibrahim and Ibrahim Parkar respectively.
+Sonakshi Sinha was first cast to play the aged Haseena Parkar and a debutante was signed to play the young Haseena, but Sonakshi signed out of the project due to her fixed dates for her movie, Ittefaq, featuring Siddharth Malhotra.
+So Shraddha Kapoor was signed in October 2016 to play both the young and older Haseena Parkar.

-Principal photography began at the end of 2016.
-The shooting began with the song "Bantai".
-The film went into promotions in August 2017 and was released on 22 September 2017.